Activities in Children’s Services!

 First Monday at 4pm – LEGO Club

-Third Monday at 4pm – Elementary Book Club (registration required)
+Third Monday at 4pm – Elementary Book Club for grades 4 and 5 (registration required)

-Fourth Monday at 7pm – Teen Book Club (registration required)
+Fourth Monday at 4pm-Classic Book Club for 2nd and 3rd graders (registration required)

-Fourth Saturday at 10am – Beginner Art Class (registration required)
+Fourth Saturday at 10am – Art for the Beginner Art Class (registration required)

 – All events subject to change during May, June, July and August — please check the events calendar.